midnight-oil-burner/csa-final-2025/README.md

 # csa-final-2025
-update this sometime

-a little study guide dedicated to the AP Computer Science A course.
+a little study guide dedicated to the pre-2025-2026 AP Computer Science A curriculum created via the Django framework a bunch of HTML.